pymupdf/PyMuPDF/docs/app4.rst

 In contrast to their obligation, not all PDF viewers support these fonts correctly and completely -- this is especially true for Symbol and ZapfDingbats.
 Also, the glyph (visual) images will be specific to every reader.

-To see how these fonts can be used -- including the **CJK built-in** fonts -- look at the table in :meth:`Page.insertFont`.
+To see how these fonts can be used -- including the **CJK built-in** fonts -- look at the table in :meth:`Page.insert_font`.

 ------------